Sterlingh78/SvelteProject/README.md

 # DGM3790 Svelte Project

 Here you will find my personal project for learning Svelte in DGM3790.
 Below I have specified where certain features can be found within the app.
+(Note: I had to make a new Repo for this project at the beginning of October due to issues I was having with the original)

 ## DOM Events